Eastern Grassfields languages

 The Eastern Grassfields languages, spoken in the Western High Plateau of Cameroon, are a branch of the Grassfields languages including Bamun, Yamba and Bamileke.

+The Eastern Grassfield languages have nasal prefixes, while Western Grassfield languages have only "remnants of nasal prefixes".
+These Grassfield Bantu (GB) languages share about a 41 to 60 percent lexical similarities.

 There are four or five branches to the family: